-Glance can store disk and server images in a variety of back-ends (called stores), including through NFS and Object Storage (such as StorageGRID Webscale).
+Glance can store disk and server images in a variety of back-ends (called stores).
 The Glance API provides a standard REST interface for querying information about disk images and lets clients stream the images to new servers.
 A multiformat image registry allowing uploads of private and public images in a variety of formats.